PeterYuLi1204/aq-extension/README.md

 # aq-extension
-Toy air quality monitoring extension for Google Chrome
+Toy air quality monitoring extension for **Google Chrome**

+Utilizes AQICN api to find the air quality at a given location or random location